Karan Arjun: Casting

 Rakesh Roshan originally wanted to make the film with Ajay Devgn and Shah Rukh Khan as the titular characters.
-However, both wanted to play different roles to the ones offered to them; Khan wanted to play Karan, while Devgn wanted to play Arjun.
+However, both wanted to play different roles from the ones offered to them; Khan wanted to play Karan, while Devgn wanted to play Arjun.
 Roshan did not agree, and, as a result, both backed out of the film.

 Roshan's next choices for the leads were Aamir Khan and Salman Khan.
 While Salman agreed to do the film, Aamir could not do it.
-Shah Rukh then told Roshan that he wanted to do the film.
+Shah Rukh then told Roshan that he wanted to return to the project.
 Thus, the casting of the film brought together Salman Khan and Shah Rukh Khan for the first time onscreen, two prominent actors of that time.

 Hrithik Roshan assisted his father during this film, having assisted him in his previous movies.

 Filming

 The whole film was shot in Rajasthan.
 More specifically, the village which is portrayed in the film is one of the villages of Alwar District of Rajasthan, named Bhangarh.
 The Durga temple where Karan Arjun pray in the song is located at Pushkar near Ajmer.
 Sariska Palace was used as Thakur Durjan Singh's house.